caseyberger/nonlinearsigmaCL/README.md

 Issues we are working on resolving:
 * The topological charge calculation ($Q_{L}$) is currently returning non-integer values
 * The correlation function at the smallest nonzero lattice momentum $2\pi/L$ is a complex number, therefore so is our correlation length.
 Correlation length at imaginary $\theta$ should be real
+* Currently, the simulation returns the average value of the correlation function computed after thermalization.
+There is no way to change this after the simulation is run, and we don't have the code set up yet to return any error on the correlation function.
+That may come in future versions of the code.

 Research questions and next steps
 * What can a ML model learn from the configuration data we have so far?